GacheruIan/readme/readme.md

 ## Requirements

-  A computer, Ipad, tablet or phone - An access to internet connection
+  A computer, Ipad, tablet or phone - An access to internet connection.

 ## Copyright and License (MIT).